sillsdev/chorus/README.md

 Chorus is written in C#.
 The UI widgets use Windows Forms, but you could make your own using a different platform and just use the engine.

-After cloning the project you should now have a solution which you can build using any edition of Visual Studio 2010, including the free Express version.
+After cloning the project you should now have a solution that you can build using any edition of Visual Studio 2010, including the free Express version.
 We could help you do it in VS 2008, if necessary.